-The Code of Professional Conduct applies to the human resources of Eurobank Holdings and provides the framework for the principles, rules, conduct and decisions that the human resources ought to follow during their professional engagement.
+The Code of Conduct and Ethics applies to the human resources of Eurobank Holdings and provides the framework for the principles, rules, conduct and decisions that the human resources ought to follow during their professional engagement.
 To this end, we offer ongoing training to our people.
-The Code of Professional Conduct is eventually approved by the Audit Committee of the Board of Directors.
+The Code of Conduct and Ethics is eventually approved by the Audit Committee of the Board of Directors.

 The Articles of Association state how the Eurobank Holdings Board of Directors is formed, what responsibilities it has and how it operates.